KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 * Arch: `sudo pacman -Ss textwidgets`
 * FreeBSD: `sudo pkg search textwidgets`

 Just searching for the component usually reveals the right package name, although it ultimately amounts to guessing or trial-and-error.
+KDE frameworks or other libraries often have various, slightly different, names, depending on the context.
+For example, KTextWidgets might sometimes be called TextWidgets, KF6TextWidgets or similar names.
+If you can't find anything for one name, try searching for such variations.

 The usual pattern you will find for dependency packages looks like this: